openapi-json-schema-tools/openapi-json-schema-generator/docs/usage.md

         --ignore-file-override <ignore file override location>
             Specifies an override location for the .openapi-generator-ignore file.
 Most useful on initial generation.

-        --instantiation-types <instantiation types>
-            sets instantiation type mappings in the format of type=instantiatedType,type=instantiatedType.For example (in Java):
-            array=ArrayList,map=HashMap.
-In other words array types will get instantiated as ArrayList in generated code.
-You can also have multiple occurrences of this option.

         --invoker-package <invoker package>
             root package for generated code